-- Assist residents in getting to know each other;
+- Help residents get to know each other.

-- Develop activities to address the needs that have been identified; and
+- Develop activities to support the community’s needs.

-- Assist residents in taking/sharing ownership for their community.
+- Help residents take ownership for contributing to their community.